nitinsmedheprojects/ironlady/README.md

-3.run the chatbot
+3. run the chatbot
 python chatbot.py

 4. start chatting
 Iron Lady Chatbot: Hello!
-Iím here to answer your questions about Iron Ladyís programs.
+I‚Äôm here to answer your questions about Iron Lady‚Äôs programs.
 Type 'exit' to end the chat.

 Here are some popular questions you can ask: